meet the favorite hairstylist of our salon!

 But what next?
-Did he continue there, or was there a shift in the plan again?
+Did you continue there, or was there a shift in the plan again?

-After two years, though, I had serviced --?? clients, I felt like I was stuck there, doing the same task every day without any creativity or change.
+After two years, though, I had serviced hundreds of clients, I felt like I was stuck there, doing the same task every day without any creativity or change.

 So I shifted to working at a Salon.

 For 2 years - from 2008- 2010, I helped my dad at his barber shop.